It’s the people!

 And on and on….

-The Jim Shaffer Group’s focus is on improving work—and results—that people can control.
+The Jim Shaffer Group is a team of seasoned advisors devoted to improving strategy execution through strong leaders and engaged people.
 We help some of the world’s best organizations (and those that want to be among them) get even better.
 Learn more…

 Zap The Culture of Fear!